monek-ltd/Monek.Checkout.WooCommerce/README.md

 ### Step 2: Extract Plugin Files
 After downloading the [latest version](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/releases/tag/v1.0.0-beta.1) WooCommerce Monek Gateway plugin from the [GitHub repository](https://github.com/monek-ltd/Monek.Checkout.WooCommerce/), extract the contents of the ZIP file to your local machine.
 This will reveal the plugin files and folders.
+(Look for the monekcheckout folder)

 ### Step 3: Connect to Your WordPress Site